MattSainsbury-Dale/FRKv2_src/README.md

 Note that we have included checks at the beginning of the replication script to ensure that the user is immediately notified if these files are not present.

-When running the replication script (described in the Results section), the user will be asked if they wish to install package dependencies.
+When running the replication script (see below for details), the user will be asked if they wish to install package dependencies.
 If they choose to do so, they will then be asked if pre-existing packages should be re-installed with the version numbers as given in `dependencies.txt` (this option is only recommended for use if there is a problem with the latest version of the packages).

 ## Results